C.O.R.S.E Foundation

-Two ChildrenThe Scituate CORSE Foundation's mission is to provide the highest quality educational, social and recreational community experiences so children with special needs can reach their full potential.
-Through fundraising activities, the Foundation is able to allocate funds for a wide range of enrichment and supplemental resources that will benefit children, parents and educators within our community.
-The CORSE Foundation will do this by providing monetary funds for supplemental educational and recreational resource requests.
+The CORSE Foundation's mission is to provide the highest quality social, academic, recreation, therapeutic and work-skills development programs so children with special needs can reach their full potential.
+Through fundraising activities, the Foundation is able to allocate monies for a wide range of enrichment and supplemental resources that will benefit children, parents and educators within our community.

 For More Information:

-Social Developement and Academic Support Programming
+Social and Academic Programming

-• Peer Mentor Programs
+• Peer Mentor programs

 Staff & Parent Training/Resources